rudyn2/cc5114/src/genetic_algorithm/README.md

 Example execution
 ---

-In order to give to the first user a fast understanding of the code he can review the TestGA.py code available in the examples folder.
+In order to give to the first user a fast understanding of the code, he can review the TestWordProblem.py code available in the examples folder.
 To execute it:

 1) Open a terminal.
-2) Change your directory to this folder.
+2) Change your directory to the src/genetic_algorithm/examples folder.
-3) Execute in the console: ``python Example.py``.
+3) Execute in the console: ``python TestWordProblem.py``.
 4) Ready.

-The example will load the Iris Dataset and train a neural network using some of the tools that this repository provides.
+The example will execute a Genetic Algorithm Engine to solve a simple problem: finding a word.

 UML Class
 ---